 Every week Jake provides a theme for creative inspiration.
 Bloggers post their interpretations before the following Sunday, when Jake announces the next photo theme.
-Jake’s Sunday Post this week is Entrance, and you can check out everyone’s interpretations of the challenge here.
+Jake’s Sunday Post this week is Entrance; unfortunately Jake’s site is no longer active, so I can’t link to other interpretations.

 Last week I stopped on my way to Denver to watch this elk herd race toward the small town of Fairplay, Colorado.
 (Some trivia for you: Fairplay is thought to be the model for the town in the animated series South Park.)
 I often see elk here in Colorado, usually near my house on my way to the post office.
 But this herd was larger than most.
 Note the male on the right watching me.
 I can’t share the best […]

 Ailsa’s travel theme this week is Green.
 I’m going to deviate from emerald-green St. Patrick’s Day images and nature shots and post a photo of a church in the back country of Costa Rica sporting a unique shade of turquoise green.
 I love the vivid colors like this that are so popular in countries south of the border.
 You won’t see any American mega-churches painted this color. 😉